Secret Report Reveals that MTA Has No Interest in Verrazzano Bridge Bike Path

 12:01 AM EST on January 22, 2021

 The MTA rejected several proposals for an affordable bike and pedestrian path on the Verrazzano Bridge and instead trotted a preposterously expensive alternative through a tainted focus group process — and ended up burying the whole thing in a report that was never released.

-The process, revealed late last year in previously secret documents obtained by Streetsblog under a Freedom of Information Law, shows that the agency did not seriously consider two proposals by the bridge’s original designers to create simple and cost-effective routes for non-car users on the bridge and instead substituted a bloated plan costing hundreds of millions more.
+The process, revealed late last year in previously secret documents obtained by Streetsblog under a Freedom of Information Law request, show that the agency did not seriously consider two proposals by the bridge's original designers to create simple and cost-effective routes for non-car users on the bridge and instead substituted a bloated plan costing hundreds of millions more.

 And that's where we remain today.

 "People have been calling for non-motorized access to the Verrazzano bridge since it opened, but, today, the confluence of climate change, an uptick in biking, and a local economy that could use a boost, make a path more necessary than ever,” said Paul Gertner, founding chairman of the Harbor Ring Committee, which seeks a bike path on the bridge as part of a larger vision for a bike path encircling the city (its year's-worth of letters to the MTA are archived here).
 The Verrazzano Bridge is the missing link in the 50-mile Harbor Ring loop, a bike path long sought by New Yorkers.

 The latest saga of the MTA's failure to add a bike path to the Verrazzano begins back in 1997 when the bridge's original designers — Ammann & Whitney — were asked to analyze multiple schemes for a pedestrian and bike path on the fabled span, which has 13 lanes for cars and buses and not a single inch for pedestrians or cyclists.